 Although carpentry has been a consistent vocation, he has also worked for the Governor Wentworth school system as a classroom aid.
 He has worked with Boy Scouts and continues to share his interest in early American culture with upper elementary grades.
 Michael and Karen, and their son Brendon, became most active with G.A.L.A. during the recent Earth Week celebration.
 They are also currently enrolled in the study circle titled, “Menu for the Future”, where they participate in a weekly dialog about sustainable food systems.

 Jessica moved to Ossipee after graduating from Unity College in Maine where she studied Environmental Education.
 Soon, Jess accepted a position at a local pre-school where she kick-started an organic gardening program, and spent two years digging in dirt, taking children on nature walks, sharing her passion for plants and insects and the like, knowing full well she was planting seeds for the future.
 She lives and works on her family owned trout hatchery, Sumner Brook Fish Farm on Rt.
 16 in Ossipee, with her husband Jesse Prunier.
 Jessica’s passion for local healing herbs and herbal medicine led her to open Sumner Brook Herbals.
 She practices from her shop located at the fish farm, and delights in sharing local healing herbs with her community.
 Jessica has been an avid G.A.L.A. volunteer for the last 3 years helping with everything from contra dances, to solar raisers, seed swaps, clothing swaps, Farm to Table Feast, First Night Fundraiser, and more.
-Jess is excited to deepen her involvement with G.A.L.A. by accepting her board nomination and becoming involved with the strategic planning, governance, and financial stewardship of the organization.
+Jess is excited to help G.A.L.A. with strategic planning, governance, and financial stewardship of the organization.